-If you’re looking for Read Aloud Books for First Grade, I’ve put together a fantastic list of chapter books here.
-There are old classics and new favorites, perfect for reading aloud at home and school.
+If you’re looking for Read Aloud Books for First Grade, I’ve put together a fantastic list of chapter books.
+There are old classics and new favorites, perfect 1st grade read aloud books for home and school.

 I still remember being in the first grade and listening to my teacher, Ms. Bershad, read aloud from Superfudge by Judy Blume.
 It was my favorite part of the school day.